batsatt/helidon-build-tools/starter-proposal/starter-proposal.md

 1. `X precedes Y`

 In addition to producing and maintaining this data, the use of it implies some form of _merge_.
-At project creation, a base archetype must be merged with feature content, and the result must be both functional and properly formatted.
+At project creation, a base archetype must be merged with feature content, and the result must be both correct and properly formatted.
 A good templating mechanism should be sufficient for this (perhaps with some post-processing to format), but to add or remove features from a previously created project requires an actual merge.